Bhadreshwar Jain Temple: History

 According to Bantvijaya Chronicles, a 19th-century Jain scripture composed by Acharya Bantvijaya, the temples date back to 516 BCE (Vira Nirvana Samvat 12) during the reign of Raja Siddhasen.
 The idol of Parshvanatha was installed by Shri Kapil Kevali Muni in the 5th century BCE.
 The temple was also renovated by King Samprati, of the Maurya dynasty, and installed stone idols elephant outside temple.
 The temple was later renovated by Vanaraja Chavda, Sarangadeva, Virasena and Harisen.

 The first reference to this temple dates back to the 8th century.
 It is said a Jain layman named Devchandra laid the foundation stone of this temple centuries ago.
 The temple was renovated extensively by Jagdusha in 13th century.
 Since then, the temple has been renovated nine times and the temple plan expanded to include 52 dev-kulikas.
 However, the main shrines remain unchanged.

 The temples have been destroyed many times due to natural calamities like earthquakes and the chronicles of Mistris of Kutch, mention that they were the architects and artisans, who renovated temples during the earthquakes of 1819, 1844–45 and 1875.

 In the former temple, the lower part was considered the oldest, perhaps about 1170.
 The temple complex was expanded with the corridors, then the outer wings, then the shrine, and last of all the porch.
-The temple complex was again completely devastated in earthquake of 26 January 2001, however, it has now been completely rebuilt to as many of the old shrines was destroyed to the extent that it could not be rehabilitated.
+The temple complex was again completely devastated in earthquake of 26 January 2001, however, it has now been completely rebuilt, as many of the old shrines were destroyed to the extent that it could not be rehabilitated and therefore completely new construction was necessitated.